Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Experienment

 \textbf{Qualitative analysis.} Figure~\ref{fig:qualitative} illustrates the advantages of CoBel-World over baselines in terms of collaboration consistency and communication efficiency.
-As shown in Figure~\ref{fig:qualitative} (left), at the initial stage of the task, agents will first plan their subsequent actions.
-CoELA follows a fixed pipeline of communication-then-planning, which often fails to reach consensus with collaborators and leads to conflicting plans (e.g., both Alice and Bob intend to explore the same room).
-In contrast, CoBel-World performs belief prediction before decision-making to reason about the collaborators’ intents, detect potential miscoordination, and proactively initiate communication to reach consensus.
-For instance, Bob infers that Alice might also explore his current room and thus proactively shares his intent and beliefs with her, enabling more consistent planning.
-Capo relies on event-triggered multi-round discussions to reach consensus with collaborators.
-However, when the triggering event provides little or no benefit to collaboration, this mechanism incurs unnecessary communication costs.
-As illustrated in Figure~\ref{fig:qualitative} (right), Capo's discussions fail to yield better plans, resulting in redundant communication.
-In contrast, CoBel-World leverages belief modeling to autonomously assess the expected utility of communication and dynamically decides whether to communicate to enhance collaboration or directly execute a plan to maximize task efficiency.
+As shown in Figure~\ref{fig:qualitative} (left), at the initial stage of the task, agents will first make the plan.
+CoELA follows a fixed pipeline of communication-then-planning, which often fails to reach consensus with collaborators and leads to conflicting plans.
+In contrast, CoBel-World performs belief prediction to infer the collaborators’ intents, detect potential miscoordination, and proactively initiate communication to reach consensus.
+For instance, Bob infers that Alice might explore his current room and thus proactively shares his intent and beliefs with her, enabling more consistent planning.
+CaPo relies on event-triggered multi-round discussions to reach consensus with collaborators.
+However, when the triggering event provides little or no benefit to collaboration, this mechanism incurs unnecessary communication cost.
+As illustrated in Figure~\ref{fig:qualitative} (right), CaPo's discussions fail to yield better plans, resulting in redundant communication.
+In contrast, CoBel-World leverages belief modeling to autonomously assess the necessity of communication and dynamically decides whether to communicate to inform intents or directly execute a plan to maximize task efficiency.